EkstraBladetUdvikling/eb-colors/README.md

 | _sport.scss           | $eb-color-sport           |
 | _tv.scss              | $eb-color-tv              |

-## color functions
+### Color functions

-The following functions are only include when using one of the three collection options (all, general or sections)
+The following functions are include when using one of the three collection options (all, general or sections).

-### background (background-color: & color:)
+### Background (background-color: & color:)

 Sets both background-color and color, to ensure correct usage